USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch05_running_a_simulation.md

 Common errors in a CCTM simulation include the following:

 -  Incorrect paths to input files.
-Look in the CCTM screen output (capture in your log file) for an Error message about an input file   not being found.
+Look in the CCTM screen output (captured in your log file) for an Error message about an input file   not being found.
 -  Incorrect MPI implementation.
 A series of MPI errors at the end of the log file often indicate that the MPI job was not submitted correctly.

 Check the last few lines of the CCTM output log for messages to help diagnose why the simulation did not complete.